 Here are the open-pollinated seeds that are available from the KASSI Living Seed Commons this year thanks to the amazing KASSI Seed Guardians who helped to grow, clean and package them!

 We don’t sell these seeds because we acknowledge and respect that they are living beings.
 We believe that the price on a seed packet represents the work that goes into growing, harvesting, cleaning and packaging the seeds before they get to you.
 Local seed companies usually charge a minimum of $3.50 per seed packet for their expertise and the labour that goes into producing high quality local seeds that grow well right here where we live.

 We are not a seed company.
-We are a very, very small non-profit working with a shoestring budget especially since the In-Person Seedy Saturdays in 2020 and 2021 –our major fundraisers- were cancelled.
+We are a very, very small non-profit working with a shoestring budget especially since the In-Person Seedy Saturdays in 2020 and 2021 and now 2022 –our major fundraisers- were cancelled.
 We rely on your donations and our amazing volunteers to help us grow, harvest, clean and package these “Seeds of Hope”.
 Please follow us on Facebook and Instagram to learn more about our work.